This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

-- Monitoring: Caregivers may check your pulse on your arms or wrists.
+- Monitoring: Healthcare providers may check your pulse on your arms or wrists.
 This is done to learn if you have problems with blood flow after your surgery.
 You may also have any of the following:

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.